 For a slim fit buy your size.
 For a looser fit buy a size bigger.
 The Tank Top will feel more loose fitting (no arm restrictions) so you may wish to go down a size to the jumper.
 (Or take advantage of our Free Returns and buy both, sending one back)

 Knitwear made for men, but can be worn by women.

 For women the main decision is whether to go more fitted or looser (slightly wider & longer).
 Sizing is easier than normal as they drape over any bumps!
 As a rough guide using your normal size :

 Merino and silk are natural fibres.
 We recommend doing a cool hand wash or specialist dry clean.

-Washing by hand is highly recommended for your Merino and Silk blend jumper.
+Washing by hand is highly recommended for your Merino and Silk blend.
 Turn your garments inside-out, hand wash using cool water.
 Avoid soaking for too long, a few minutes to help loosen the dirt before gently squeezing and rinsing, first with cool water.

-Pre-dry your jumper by gently rolling it in a towel – never wring.
-Reshape the garment while damp, especially the V and dry flat not on direct heat.
+Pre-dry your Extrafine Merino by gently rolling it in a towel – never wring.
+Reshape the garment while damp, (especially the neck line) and dry flat not on direct heat.

-Occasionally it may be good to iron your jumper to keep the fibres in good condition.
-Bizarrely low heat ironing makes the jumper super soft by helping the fibres smooth down and go back to the soft state they were when you first bought the jumper!
+Occasionally it may be good to iron your Extrafine Merino to keep the fibres in good condition.
+Bizarrely low heat ironing makes the Extrafine Merino super soft by helping the fibres smooth down and go back to the soft state they were when you first bought it!
 Iron lightly when the jumper is still damp, with a finishing cloth in between and hold the iron on a low setting possible & ideally without steam so you do not ruin the fibres.
 If dry ironing, use a slightly damp cloth in between to avoid glazing.
-Obviously, avoid the rib and cuffs.
+Obviously, avoid the rib stripe.